crest-summit/summit-docs/docs/Approvals/Approving.md

 # Approval History

 The Approval History section logs all past routing actions for a proposal in the Proposal Management section of the Editor or in the Approval under the Approval Decisions section.
-The Approval Decisions section will still display, but is only for routing currently being done and thus will not be visible if the work is in the Preparing phase.
+The Approval Decisions section will still display, but is only for routing currently being done and thus will not be visible if the work is in the Preparing (a work's starting point) phase.

+In the image below shows the 4 types of actions that will be shown in the Approval History section.

+1. Approved - All approvers have approved the proposal and the status has changed from "In Routing" to "Approved".
+2. Approval discarded -  A user with proposal access, has removed the approval.
+3. Returned for correction - A user with approval access, takes returns an approval back to user's with proposal access.
+4. Routing canceled - A user with proposal access, takes a proposal out of routing.

 ![Approval History](../images/approvals/Approving_approvalHistory.jpg)

+When clicking on a specific history, the comment made by the one that committed the action becomes visible.
+If you then click again on a specific organization, you can now see the time stamp for approvals or cancellations (as seen below).

 ![Approval History Expanded](../images/approvals/Approving_approvalHistoryExpanded.jpg)